dwhenson/frontendmentor-planet-facts/notes.md

    -  Data for pages with pagination
 2. Data in json.
 I split into separate md files rather than iterate over object and render - best?
 Works well with 11th - easy to add new planets!
 3. Center section layout was a challenge, wanted to keep source and tab order logical.
 Concluded a tabbed interface not any more?
 Tried/Failed with CSS
 4. Setting a custom property in the document head using nunjunks - is that a good idea?
-What about CP scope?
+Use inline styling to use the cascade to apply different accents underneath to each `li`

+A11y

+-  Source code order and tab order - a bit contradictory

+Progressive Enhancement

+-  No CSS - use target element as backup
+-  No JS
+   -  Burger menu
+   -  Showing content - is last .content possible, first would be better